Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

-Sagittarius Season begins on November 21, and it’s your time to slow down before your own season begins.
+Sagittarius Season begins on November 22, and it’s your time to slow down before your own season begins.
 Think of this last stretch of the year as your cosmic hibernation: rest, review, and reconnect with your inner compass.
-Saturn, your ruling planet, ends its retrograde in Pisces on November 27, making communication, writing, and mental clarity much smoother.
+Saturn, your ruling planet, ends its retrograde in Pisces on November 28, making communication, writing, and mental clarity much smoother.
 You’ll start to feel like your words hold more weight… and they do.
-Then Mercury shifts direct on November 29, and Venus enters Sagittarius on November 30, softening your inner world and giving you the grace to forgive yourself for how long healing has taken.
+Then Mercury shifts direct on November 30, and Venus enters Sagittarius at the month's end, softening your inner world and giving you the grace to forgive yourself for how long healing has taken.
 You’re in deep preparation mode.
 By next month, you’ll be ready to rise.

-Sagittarius Season begins on November 21, and it’s your time to slow down before your own season begins.
+Sagittarius Season begins on November 22, and it’s your time to slow down before your own season begins.
 Think of this last stretch of the year as your cosmic hibernation: rest, review, and reconnect with your inner compass.
-Saturn, your ruling planet, ends its retrograde in Pisces on November 27, making communication, writing, and mental clarity much smoother.
+Saturn, your ruling planet, ends its retrograde in Pisces on November 28, making communication, writing, and mental clarity much smoother.
 You’ll start to feel like your words hold more weight… and they do.
-Then Mercury shifts direct on November 29, and Venus enters Sagittarius on November 30, softening your inner world and giving you the grace to forgive yourself for how long healing has taken.
+Then Mercury shifts direct on November 30, and Venus enters Sagittarius at the month's end, softening your inner world and giving you the grace to forgive yourself for how long healing has taken.
 You’re in deep preparation mode.
 By next month, you’ll be ready to rise.

 Aquarius Sun & Rising: